degustujacaistota/en/docs/_posts/2020-09-20-Silvio_Nickol.md

 #### *Surprise egg*

 Refreshing intermezzo served in liquid nitrogen vapour.
-A ceramic egg was placed in front of us, and then its upper part was lifted, releasing the fumes of nitrogen and showing another egg filled with gazpacho with celery, tomatoes, and cream. _5&nbsp;[eggplants]._
+A ceramic egg was placed in front of us, and then its upper part was removed, releasing the fumes of nitrogen and showing another egg filled with gazpacho with celery, tomatoes, and cream. _5&nbsp;[eggplants]._
 <center><div style="width:50%">
 <img src="{{site.img_url}}/assets/img/posts/Si_gazpacho.jpg" alt="Egg with green foam,